UrszulaCzerwinska/DeconICA/docs/DeconICA_introduction.md

 #> GSM585304  176.4919  21.41715  39.03719 123.14515 578.01167
 #> GSM585305 5195.6869  79.47580 119.84810 346.11541 138.89664
 ```
-These scores are lineary correlated with propotion values of each cell type in samples.
+These scores are linearly correlated with proportion values of each cell type in samples.

 We can rename columns according to labels we attributed